awsdocs/aws-storagegateway-user-guide/doc_source/managing-gateway-file.md

 In certain cases, you might not want to wait until all the data written to files on the Network File System \(NFS\) file share is uploaded before deleting the file share\.
 For example, you might want to intentionally discard data that was written but has not yet been uploaded\.
 In another example, the Amazon S3 bucket or objects that back the file share might have already been deleted, meaning that uploading the specified data is no longer possible\.

-In these cases, you can forcibly delete the file share by using the AWS Management Console or the `DeleteFileShare` API operation\.
+In these cases, you can forcibly delete the file share by using the Amazon Web Services Management Console or the `DeleteFileShare` API operation\.
 This operation aborts the data upload process\.
 When it does, the file share enters the FORCE\_DELETING status\.
 To forcibly delete a file share from the console, see the procedure following\.<a name="force-delete"></a>

 **To forcibly delete a file share**

-1. Open the AWS Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.
+1. Open the Storage Gateway console at [https://console\.aws\.amazon\.com/storagegateway/home](https://console.aws.amazon.com/storagegateway/)\.

 1. Choose **File shares**, and choose the file share that you want to forcibly delete and wait for a few seconds\.
 A delete message is displayed in the **Details** tab\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/storagegateway/latest/userguide/images/force-delete3.png)